 - Elk Grove

 The greatest weather-related advantage to living in Sacramento is the ability to have changing seasons out west.
-People who move to places like Los Angeles might often miss the change of seasons, whereas people in Sacramento can enjoy subtle weather changes that make each season unique.
+People who move to places like Los Angeles might often miss the change of seasons.
+But people in Sacramento can enjoy subtle weather changes that make each season unique.

 3. The Cost of Living is Lower Than Most Parts of California